vuejs/vuefire/packages/documentation/docs/vuexfire/getting-started.md

 ## Adding mutations

-In order to use Vuexfire, you must add the mutations exported by the package **at the root of your store**:
+In order to use Vuexfire, you must add the mutations exported by the package **at the root of your store and only there**:

 ```js
 import { vuexfireMutations } from 'vuexfire'